Why Visibility Beats Technical Skills for Security Career Growth

 "Politics are for people who can't deliver."

-I lived by these lies for years:
+I lived by my own set of these stories for years:

-• "I'm not comfortable self-promoting" → I'd rather complain about promotions than earn them
+"I'm not comfortable self-promoting" → I'd rather complain about promotions than earn them

-• "I'm too busy with real work" → I don't understand that visibility IS real work
+"I'm too busy with real work" → I don't understand that visibility IS real work

-• “My manager should know what I do" → I expect mind-reading, not management
+“My manager should know what I do" → I expect mind-reading, not management

-• "I'm an introvert" → I'm confusing personality with skill
+"I'm an introvert" → I'm confusing personality with skill

+The truth is, I was scared.
+Scared of seeming arrogant.
+Scared of judgment.
 Scared of playing a game I thought was beneath me.

 So I stayed where it was safe.
 At least with technical work, I knew I was good.
 This visibility stuff?
 I had no idea where to start.